fchb1239/AirJump/README.md

 NEW FEATURES:
 * GitHub meaning it's open source!
 * NETWORKING!!!!
 Finally you can see(and jump off) your friends cub- I mean platforms, with this you can build houses and mess around.
 Trust me, best update ever... wait also worst since it's the first, hmm.
+* AirJump is now WAY more optimized...
+I think